tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 We donot expand type 2 special variables with `$`

 - `ENV`: a `Hash` which contains your current environment variables
-- `PATH`: an `Array` which contains the absolute path to directories where pity searches for modules
+- `PATH`: an `Array` which contains the absolute path to directories where maat searches for modules
 - `INC`: a `Hash`, each key correspond to an imported module and have a value which correspond its location in the filesystem
 - `SIG`: for traping signals, each signal is represented as a key and maps to a `Fun` which is to be executed whenever the signal is trapped
 - `ARGV`: array containing command line arguments